HumeHouse/privateindexer-client/README.md

 # PrivateIndexer Client

-This is the client container for the HumeHouse PrivateIndexer.
+This is the client container for the HumeHouse PrivateIndexer swam.
-It pulls from Radarr and Sonarr, creates torrents, and communicates with the PrivateIndexer server.
+It pulls data from Radarr/Sonarr/Lidarr, creates torrents for media, and communicates with the PrivateIndexer server.
 There is also a built-in torrent client that will automatically start seeding all your media for you.
 The built-in torrent client also provides qBittorrent-compatible API endpoints for usage with the *arr suite apps.
-You can view a basic dashboard by visiting `http://hostname:8080/dashboard` from a browser if you use the example.
+You can view a basic dashboard by visiting `http://hostname:8080/dashboard` from a browser if you use the example at the bottom of the README.

 ---